 Assistive technology claims: what you need to know

 Access to low cost assistive technology can be crucial for many who experience disability.
-Whether it’s an iPad, headless headphones, or a smartwatch.
+Whether it’s an iPad, wireless headphones, or a smartwatch.

 Technology can help someone access healthcare, perform essential daily tasks, and boost quality of life.